Washington-University/HCPpipelines/FAQ.md

 Yes, if you get the gradient nonlinearity correction coefficients from Siemens.
 The gradient unwarping code is available at [https://github.com/Washington-University/gradunwarp/releases](https://github.com/Washington-University/gradunwarp/releases).
-The gradient unwarping code used by the HCP Pipelines is an HCP customized version of the gradient unwarping code available at [https://github.com/ksubramz/gradunwarp](https://github.com/ksubramz/gradunwarp) [(Jovicich et al., 2006)][JovicichEtAl].
+The gradient unwarping code used by the HCP Pipelines is an HCP-customized version of the gradient unwarping code available at [https://github.com/ksubramz/gradunwarp](https://github.com/ksubramz/gradunwarp) [(Jovicich et al., 2006)][JovicichEtAl].